xpayeg/docs/API_Payment.md

 # 5. Invoices

-XPay dashboard also provides you with invoices of each payment made to your community, navigate to Variable Amount Template Invoices, in invoices section, you will see there the status of every payment, it's transaction id, and other payment and customer details.
+XPay dashboard also provides you with invoices of each payment made to your community, navigate to API Payment Invoices, in invoices section, you will see there the status of every payment, it's transaction id, and other payment and customer details.